 This guide is intended to support the USC Libraries in the subject areas of library and information science.
-It also serves as a resource for the MMLIS degree program offered by the Marshall School of Business and includes Management topics as well.
+It also serves as a resource for the Master of Management of Library and Information Science (MMLIS) degree program and the Graduate Certificate in Library and Information Management (LIM) offered by the Marshall School of Business.

 Please explore the tabs at the top of this guides and let us know if you have any suggestions or ideas for improvement.